Travel Profile: Rabies

 Rabies is an acute viral infection that causes inflammation of the spinal cord and the brain.
 It can be fatal to humans and animals if not treated urgently.

 Rabies virus is present in the saliva of infected animals.
-Humans are normally exposed to rabies through a bite or scratch from a rabid animal, however the virus may also be caused through a lick on broken skin or a lick on the eyes, nose or mouth.
-99% of rabies transmissions to human is caused by dogs.
+Humans are normally exposed to rabies through a bite or scratch from a rabid animal, however the virus may also be transmitted via a lick on broken skin, or on mucous membranes such as the eyes, nose, or mouth.
+99% of rabies transmissions to humans are caused by dogs.

 Where is rabies most prevalent?